Aitana Bonmatí: Senior

+In November 2025, she suffered a broken leg in training during the 2025 UEFA Women's Nations League Finals, sidelining her for an extended period and requiring surgery.

 Style of play

 FCF has described Bonmatí as "pure elegance" and has noted her versatility as a player, able to adapt to different positions, play centrally, as a midfielder or as a winger.
 ESPN said that she is "technically gifted like few of her contemporaries."

 After winning her first Catalan Player of the Year award, Jordi Ventura, the coach who signed her to Barcelona's Cadet team, emphasised that she is "an intense player, very competitive and perfectly dominates with both legs."
 In the same article, former FCB Femeni coach Xavi Llorens describes Bonmatí as having "innate elegance in driving the ball" and being "very competitive... versatile, can play in three, four or five positions and does not lower her level."

 Ahead of the 2019 FIFA Women's World Cup, FIFA described her in her player profile as "technically gifted" with "superb vision with plenty of character" and "combative when required with an eye for goal."

 Bonmatí sees her short stature as an advantage due to her low center of gravity that makes it hard for opponents to take her off the ball.

 Pep Guardiola said, "Aitana Bonmatí is a football player who has me completely in love with her for the way she plays.
 I would say she is like the women's Iniesta."

+Analysts also noted her influence beyond direct goal contributions, highlighting her creativity, ability to operate effectively under pressure, and consistent involvement in build-up play as defining aspects of her role in Barcelona's midfield.